Free Consultation

 2. The lawyer is not intending to spend the necessary time on your case.

-Before hiring a lawyer, make sure you understand the costs associated with the lawyer and what you expect to receive for the feee you are paying.
+Before hiring a lawyer, make sure you understand the costs associated with the lawyer and what you expect to receive for the fee you are paying.

 Hiring a Lawyer - 10 Questions to Ask

-If you have doubts on concerns about any of the answers a lawyer has provided you to the 10 questions above — don’t hire them.
+If you have doubts or concerns about any of the answers a lawyer has provided you to the 10 questions above — don’t hire them.
 At Feldman & Royle, we pride ourselves on a low volume practice centered on the needs of our individual clients.
 Our dedication to defending those charged with various crimes, mixed with our countless years of experience is what truly sets us apart.
 To discuss hiring a lawyer or questions about your specific case, feel free to text call or email us.
+For a list of Feldman & Royle profiles, click here.

 1. Eli Richardson says: